 Table 7-7: Campus Zoning Districts Nonresidential and Mixed-Use

 IC-1 IC-2 OFC RC

-A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
-In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may satisfy this requirement for both frontages, subject to the following:
+A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance, with two frontages, one prominent entrance located on the corner may satisfy this requirer

 Each frontage shall not require more than one prominent entry.

 2. A prominent corner entry shall include design features that reinforce intersections as k following shall be included: a.
 A chamfered or rounded corner design. b.
 Awnings, canopies, or other covered entry features. c.
 Special paving, landscape, or lighting features. d.
 Unique architectural detailing that emphasizes the corner entry. ey locations f or pedestriar activity.
 Two of the

-Main Street $\checkmark$ $\checkmark$
+Main Street \checkmark ✓

 4-5 Lane Avenue/Boulevard ✓ ✓

 6 or more Lane Avenue/Boulevard ✓ ✓

 2-3 Lane Avenue ✓ ✓

 Transit Station, Off-Street Public Path, Public Park ✓ ✓

 Other - Primary ✓ ✓

 Secondary ✓ ✓

-Parkway (when only frontage or adjacent to shared-use path) ✓ ✓
+Parkway (when only frontage or adjacent to shared-use path) √ √

 Limited Access

 A minimum of one ground floor entrance along each frontage facing façade, except for a L connection between doors and adjacent pedestrian facilities, where such facilities are pres sent or are red quired by this Ordinance.
 1 ĺ

 Main Street √ √ √ √

 4-5 Lane Avenue/Boulevard ✓ √ ✓ ✓

 6 or more Lane Avenue/Boulevard √ √ √ √

 2-3 Lane Avenue √ ✓ √ ✓

 Transit Station, Off-Street Public Path, Public Park ✓ ✓ ✓ ✓

 Other - Primary ✓ ✓ ✓ ✓

 Secondary ✓ ✓ ✓ ✓

 Parkway (when only frontage or adjacent to shared-use path) ✓ ✓ ✓ ✓

 Limited Access

 Where a building contains multiple tenant spaces on the ground floor abutting a frontage, entrance including a pedestrian connection between doors and adjacent pedestrian facilities required by this Ordinance.
+1

 Main Street ✓ ✓ ✓ ✓

 4-5 Lane Avenue/Boulevard ✓ ✓ ✓ ✓

 6 or more Lane Avenue/Boulevard ✓ ✓ ✓ ✓

 2-3 Lane Avenue ✓ ✓ ✓ ✓

 Transit Station, Off-Street Public Path, Public Park ✓ ✓ ✓ ✓

 Other - Primary ✓ ✓ ✓ ✓

 Secondary ✓ ✓ ✓ ✓

 Parkway (when only frontage or adjacent to shared-use path) ✓ ✓ ✓ ✓

 Limited Access

-One prominent entrance on the ground floor is required per building on a site. ✓ √ √ √
+One prominent entrance on the ground floor is required per building on a site.
+2 ✓ √ √ √

 Table 7-7: Campus Zoning Districts Nonresidential and Mixed-Use Building Design Standards

 IC-1 IC-2 OFC RC

-Pedestrian-oriented ground-floor designs are encouraged, including arcades, galleries, colonnades, outdoor dining areas, and outdoor plazas.
-When integrated into the overall building design, such features are considered to meet any required build-to percentage.
+Pedestrian-oriented ground-floor designs are encouraged, including arcades, galleplazas.
+When integrated into the overall building design, such features are considered into the overall building design, such features are considered into the overall building design, such features are considered into the overall building design, such features are considered into the overall building design. tdoor

 Main Street ✓ ✓ ✓ ✓

 4-5 Lane Avenue/Boulevard ✓ ✓ ✓ ✓

 6 or more Lane Avenue/Boulevard ✓ ✓ ✓ ✓

 2-3 Lane Avenue ✓ ✓ ✓ ✓

 Transit Station, Off-Street Public Path, Public Park ✓ ✓ ✓ ✓

 Other - Primary ✓ ✓ ✓ ✓

 Secondary ✓ ✓ ✓ ✓

 Parkway (when only frontage or adjacent to shared-use path) ✓ ✓ ✓ ✓

 Limited Access